Two common water treatment systems for homes are whole house water filters and water softeners.

 Table of Contents

-Comparing the water softener vs water filter process, there’s not much that unites the two at all.
-While both produce higher-quality water for your home, they each have different purposes.
+Both water softening and filtering produce higher-quality water for your home, but they each have different purposes.

 What Issues do Water Softeners Address?